jefftrevino/ncoda-app-demo/README.md

 # ncoda nteract-binder proof of concept thinger

-based mightily on Jupytercon18 code and  in-person aid by @rgbkrk, as directed in this workshop repository --
+based mightily upon Jupytercon18 code and  in-person aid by the nteract team, as directed in this workshop repository --

 # Getting started